helloproclub/takehome/README.md

 "Upload" (it's **push** actually) your project to your git repository.

 #### Ping Us
-Tell us on our **Proclub Teknofest** LINE group about your repository (URL).
+Tell us by submitting an **issue** about your repository (URL) on this repository.
 We will add your awesome project to this repository list!

 ## Repository List
-Currently, there is no repository.
+Currently, there is no repository here.